Author: Muhtar Gunn

 On the next morning doing a house their mother noticed the sleeping puppy.
 Making funny noise the puppy was rubbing against the wolfskin and was trying to wake up.
 She began to grumble at sleeping sons:

 - Ooh, sleepyheads!
 Where did you get such fatty?
 Look at it, - saying it again and again she gathered wet clothes.
-Having hanged the clothes she began talking to her husband that was sitting on trestle-bed:

 - Kakeyy, your madcaps brought home a puppy.